 To help you work out what pages to add to your site, think about what you want your customers to be able to do once they land on your website.
 It might be to buy products; contact you; gather information; learn more about your company.
-Then make sure your website delivers those things.
+Content is a huge part of how to create a website that people will love so make sure your website delivers those things.

 Key content elements to include:

 - Contact details

 - The physical address of your business (where relevant)

 - Business hours (where relevant)